 On September 27, 2016, a tax warrant was issued against the Company by the Florida Department of Revenue (the "DOR") for unpaid 2014 state income taxes in the approximate amount of \$0.9 million, including penalties and interest.
 The Company entered into a Stipulation Agreement with the DOR allowing the Company to make monthly installments until July 2019.
 The Company has made payments to reduce the amount owed.
-The Company intends to renegotiate another stipulation agreement.
-However, there can be no assurance the Company will be successful.
-The balance accrued of approximately \$0.4 million remained outstanding to the DOR at December 31, 2021
+The balance accrued of approximately \$0.4 million remained outstanding to the DOR at December 31, 2022.